damncabbage/deadname.id.au/_talks/2016/04/a-whirlwind-tour-of-purescript.md

 Workshop/Jam Prerequisites:

 * Hardware: a computer capable of running a provided VirtualBox VM, with ~15GB disk space to allow for a VM image, and at least a spare 1GB RAM for running the same.
-* At least a familiarity with both Haskell and JavaScript; a little is fine, but none of either will leave you lost.
+* At least a passing familiarity with both Haskell and JavaScript; a little is fine, but absolutely none of either will leave you lost.

 Useful Extras: